chrisgit/knife-search_wrapper/README.md

 - If using -a for attribute then you must include the sort attribute must be included in the -a list
 - Sort is based on strings, does not sort or know about numeric fields
 - Does not consider pagination, assumes all results returned
+    - To be fair I've never got the -b ROW, --start ROW and -R INT, --rows INT parameters to work
+- Does not work with formats of YAML or JSON (i.e. command line options of -F yaml -F json)

 #### Ruby versions